deiwin/take-care/README.md

   - have their topic set per configuration;
 - user groups `@design-team` and `@dev-team`
   - exist and
-  - consist of the configured team members;
+  - consist of the configured team members; and
 - user groups `@design-caretaker` and `@dev-caretaker`
   - exist and
-  - consist of the current caretakers (one per team); and
+  - consist of the current caretakers (one per team).
-- user group `@caretakers`
-  - exists and
-  - consists of all current caretakers across different teams.

 ## Getting a Slack API token